moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 ### `managed`

-The `managed` key is used to configure [Managed Mode] and is an advanced feature.
-A complete example of the `managed` configuration with the `protoc-gen-go` plugin is shown below:
+The `managed` key is used to configure [managed mode](../../generate/managed-mode) and is an advanced feature.
+A complete example of the
+`managed` configuration with the `protoc-gen-go` plugin is shown below:

 ```yaml title="buf.gen.yaml"